-In 2017, the Council agreed a three-year medium-term financial plan covering the period from 2017/2018 to 2019/2020.
-This plan identified the need to make a further £64 million of savings over this period, on top of the £169 million of savings that had already been made since 2010/2011.
-The impact of these savings requirements has required a radical change to the way that the Council operates and provides services.
+As a result of the previous funding cuts and the increase in demand for statutory services, the Council has needed to identify and agree savings of £233 million within its financial plans between 2010/11 and 2019/20.
+The impact of these savings has required a radical change to the way that the Council operates and provides services.
 To facilitate this change, the Council undertook a major consultation exercise in 2016 to identify the areas that local residents thought the Council should prioritise for use of its resources (Sefton 2030 Vision and Council Core Purpose).
 The outcome of this consultation is summarised later in this document.
-The Council also invited the LGA to undertake a peer group review which was undertaken in September 2018.
+The Council also invited the LGA to undertake a peer group review which was undertaken in September 2018, the recommendations of this review are being implemented over a number of years.

 In order to facilitate the changes required to meet the Council's future priorities, we have developed a Framework for Change program.
-This program covers four main strands, Economic Growth, Public Sector Reform, Service and Corporate Savings Options, and Strategic Investment.
-An overview of Framework for Change is also provided later in this document.
+This program covers three main strands, Economic Growth and Strategic Investment, Council of 2023 and Demand Management An overview of Framework for Change is also provided later in this document.